N-Demir/hloc-glomap/README.md

 </p>
 **Note**: The time comparison shown above is based on a single example and is very anecdotal.
 It may not represent the performance in all scenarios.

-The above compares glomap with colmap using the same feature+matcher but different pair generations (sequential v.s. vocab tree)
+The above compares glomap with colmap using the same feature+matcher but different pair generations (sequential v.s. vocab tree) on 300 images

 | Matching Type               | GLOMAP Reconstruction Time | COLMAP Reconstruction Time |
 |-----------------------------|----------------------------|----------------------------|